ethereum/ethereum-org-website/src/content/contributing/translation-program/index.md

 2. **Open the language you want to translate and find a document to work on**
    The website content is divided into a number of documents and language versions.
 You can check the progress of each document on the right – if translation progress is below 100%, please contribute!

    Don't see your language listed?
-[Open an issue](https://github.com/ethereum/ethereum-org-website/issues/new/choose)
+[Open an issue](https://github.com/ethereum/ethereum-org-website/issues/new/choose) or ask in our [Discord](https://discord.gg/6WX7E97)

    ![Translated and untranslated files on Crowdin](./crowdin-files.png)